tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 in some custom format or structure.
 Tsdat has the flexibility to incorporate user-built code to read and pre-process raw data.

-It is recommended to test your code before inputting to tsdat's framework, and the readers.py file can contain as many ``<custom_name>Reader``s as the user requires.
+It is recommended to test your code before inputting to tsdat's framework by first writing and testing a reader on your input data in your preferred IDE.
+The reader file can contain as many ``<custom_name>Reader``s as the user requires.
 The read function should return an xarray Dataset.

 3. Since we're using the same NOAA NCEI data as before, as an example, we'll recreate